Jose-Prince/Basic-Anime-Chatbot/README.md

 The `ingestion.py` file is responsible for loading and processing HTML documents (specifically `index.html` files) containing relevant information about anime.

+The documents used for the ingestion are here: [anilist-docs](https://drive.google.com/drive/folders/1KNzgpvprdAXcZHYbsFPXv5Kl4RQXWmkN?usp=drive_link)

+If you don't to use the anilist-docs web scrapping you can make your own web-scrapping.
+Just be sure to add the directory to the source code and add the path of the directory in ingestion.py.

 ### Running the Ingestion Script

 To load documents into Pinecone: